Gambling Addiction

-If you have compulsive gambling, you may continually pursue bets that end in losses, spend savings, and create debt.
-You could try to disguise your actions, perhaps turning to theft or fraud to satisfy your addiction.
+If a person has compulsive gambling, they may continually pursue bets that end in losses, spend savings, and create debt.
+They could try to disguise their actions, perhaps turning to theft or fraud to satisfy your addiction.

 Symptoms of gambling disorder may include: